 Your initial visit is valuable.
 We will administer a medical exam to determine if you are an appropriate candidate and we will discuss your goals concerning liposuction, explore your liposuction options, and determine a liposuction procedure which best suits you.
 Please bring photos to show the results you wish to attain.
 This will help us understand what your aesthetic goals are and help us determine if they’re reasonable.

 We will consult you on the benefits, risks, and healing during recovery in detail.
 This initial visit is a great time for you to discuss your concerns and ask any questions you have about liposuction.

 Beyond any expectation that I had before surgery.
 It was not rehearsed or fake; I just felt comfortable.
 I loved the “realness” of the staff.
 Once I met Dr. Dreyfuss, I knew he would be the best.
 He didn’t pull any punches, he was straight forward and explained all the details on what I needed to do to look better.

 He is an unbelievable surgeon but at the same time personable, sincere and a professional gentleman.
 He’s Great!
 I would never go anywhere else … I would never go anywhere else.
 I think you should change the practice name to “Body by Dreyfuss” and everyone can wear t-shirts around town.
 Thank you for everything! ~ L.G.

 If you exhibit stubborn fat deposits – localized areas of fat – then you may be a good candidate for liposuction.
-It is very important for liposuction patients to have good skin tone and be at a stable body weight.
-Liposuction is performed to contour the body, so patients should not expect to lose a significant amount of weight through the procedure.
+To be a candidate, it’s crucial that patients be close to their ideal weight or have a healthy body mass index before undergoing liposuction—it is not a weight loss procedure.
+Patients should not expect to lose a significant amount of weight through the procedure.